UK Edition. Click here for US version.

 - Difficulty seeing, ringing in the ears, changes in the way things taste

 - Loss of appetite

 - Abnormal contractions of the womb, rupture in the womb, retained

 placenta after giving birth, a life-threatening reaction in the mother due

-miscarriage, death of the unborn baby, birth defects, premature birth
+miscarriage, death of the unborn baby, premature birth

 - Anaemia (low number of red blood cells) which can lead to pale skin

 If you get any side effects, talk to your doctor, pharmacist or nurse.
 This

 includes any possible side effects not listed in this leaflet.
 You can also